Frequently Asked Questions on Keystone Exams

 Q: What are Keystone Exams?

 Keystone Exams are state-mandated end-of-course tests intended as a measurement of proficiency for students in identified subjects.
-Students in the classes of 2020 and beyond will be required to pass certain Keystone Exams to earn a high school diploma.
-Schools will be held accountable for the participation and performance of all students on the Literature, Algebra 1 and Biology Keystone Exams.
+Schools will be held accountable for the participation and performance of all students on the Algebra 1, Biology, and Literature Keystone Exams.

 Q: What subjects have a related Keystone Exam?

-Keystone Exams have been developed for Literature, Algebra 1 and Biology.
+Keystone Exams have been developed for Algebra 1, Biology, and Literature.

 Q: How are Keystone Exams related to high school graduation requirements?